Angel Yusev

-Angel Yusev (Ангел Юсев; born 23 July 1988) is a Bulgarian footballer who currently plays as a goalkeeper for Bansko.
+Angel Yusev (Ангел Юсев; born 23 July 1988) is a Bulgarian footballer who currently plays as a goalkeeper.

 Career

 Yusev started the 2012–13 A PFG season in Pirin Gotse Delchev as an understudy to Abdi Abdikov.
 He made his A PFG debut on 2 March 2013, starting in goal in a 2–0 defeat to Minyor Pernik.

 In the summer of 2015, Ysev began training with Lokomotiv Sofia, but eventually returned to Botev Vratsa after not being able to secure a contract with the "railwaymen".

 In January 2017, Yusev joined Bansko.